Eurostar board of directors

 Gareth Williams, General Secretary & Chief Strategic Partnerships Officer

-Gareth joined Eurostar in June 2011 from the Department for Transport (DfT), bringing with him 20 years' experience in UK government and an in-depth knowledge of the rail industry.
-Gareth leads on the development and appraisal of Eurostar’s strategic choices and new business proposals, as well as all regulatory matters, working alongside other business functions to advise on issues affecting Eurostar where government legislation or industry regulation is involved.
-In addition, Gareth heads up the Legal team and serves the Eurostar board as Company Secretary.
+Gareth Williams joined Eurostar in 2011 from the UK Department for Transport (DfT), bringing with him 20 years' experience in UK government and an in-depth knowledge of the rail industry.
+Gareth heads up the Legal team and leads on the development and appraisal of Eurostar’s strategic choices and new business proposals, as well as all regulatory matters, working alongside other business functions to advise on issues affecting Eurostar where government legislation or industry regulation is involved.
+In addition, Gareth serves the Eurostar board as Company Secretary.

 Franck Bareilhe was appointed to the Eurostar Board in April 2022.
 He began his career at SNCF Group in the 1980s as an Operational Manager and then Safety Trainer in the Paris region for SNCF Infrastructure.
 After managing interregional trains for SNCF Intercity, in the early 2000s he took over the north-western RER commuter trains in Paris.
 His international career began in 2009 with SNCF subsidiary Lyria, managing international operations between France and Switzerland.
 In 2013, Franck joined SNCF Voyages Deutschland as CEO and he is also now SNCF TGV Intercity’s Operations Director for long-distance European trains within the International and Development Division.